isomerpages/moe-aes/_about-us/Highlights.md

 This year, we invited some of our staff to share their experiences when serving NS.
 Some have also shared their experiences as parents, when their sons served NS.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/od3f-oNw2Ws" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/od3f-oNw2Ws" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 **<u>Racial Harmony Day - Common Spaces, Connected Communities</u>**

-Made of hexagonal cells, a honeycomb is built by honey bees to contain larvae and store honey & pollen.
+Made of hexagonal cells, a honeycomb is built by honey bees to contain larvae and store honey &amp; pollen.
 The hexagonal shape of the cells give the honeycomb added strength, and allow the cells to be connected easily – Connected communities.